pyne/pyne/docs/theorymanual/spatial_solvers.rst

 DGFEM General Theory
 *****************************

 The DGFEM solvers use the Discontinuous Galerkin Finite Element Method (DGFEM) to solve the SN equations.
 These use identical polynomial test and trial function spaces that are typically substituted into the weak form and tested against all members of the test space to obtain a per-cell system of equations."
+(1, p.25)
-(1, p.25)  "In summary two families of DGFEM function spaces are mostly used in discretizing the spatial variable in the SN approximation of the transport equation: (1) the complete family and (2) the Lagrange family."
+"In summary two families of DGFEM function spaces are mostly used in discretizing the spatial variable in the SN approximation of the transport equation: (1) the complete family and (2) the Lagrange family."
 (1,p27)

 "Assume that we formulate our function spaces such that we solve for point values of the flux, i.e. we use Lagrange polynomials as basis functions.
 Then, in two-dimensional triangular geometry and three-dimensional tetrahedral geometry the complete basis would require one flux value per corner point.
 The Lagrange basis would introduce more degrees of freedom that are not associated with the flux values in the corner points.
 In two-dimensional and three-dimensional Cartesian geometry the Lagrange family would result in one flux value per corner point.
 The complete basis would result in less degrees of freedom.
 For Λ = 1 for example, the Lagrange function space seems for more natural for Cartesian meshes, while the complete family appears to be a more natural choice for triangles/tetrahedra."
 (1,p.28)

-When comparing these three included DGFEM solvers with a fixed expansion order, the Lagrange family is more accurate, while the complete family excecutes faster.
+When comparing these three included DGFEM solvers with a fixed expansion order, the Lagrange family is more accurate, while the complete family executes faster.

 *****************************
 DGFEM-Lagrange theory
 *****************************

-DGFEM-Lagrange is part of the lagrange family of solvers of the DGFEM type.
-All lagrange solvers are implemented on the lagrange function space, rather than the complete function space.
+DGFEM-Lagrange is part of the Lagrange family of solvers of the DGFEM type.
+All Lagrange solvers are implemented on the Lagrange function space, rather than the complete function space.
 For an explanation of both spaces see 4.4.1 and 4.4.2 from [1].
 "The DGFEM method for discretizing the SN equations was first suggested by Reed and Hill [36] for two-dimensional triangular cells using a basis of Lagrange polynomials: Each Lagrange basis function is associated with a support point at which its value is unity while it assumes a zero value at all other support points.
 The unknowns in Reed’s methods are then the flux values at the support points and the method’s order is related to the number of support points within a single cell."
+[1,p.26]

 *****************************
 DGFEM-LD theory
 *****************************

-Linearly Discontinous Method:  "The linear discontinuous DGFEM method (LD) is the special case of the complete DGFEM method of order Λ = 1.
+Linearly Discontinuous Method:  "The linear discontinuous DGFEM method (LD) is the special case of the complete DGFEM method of order Λ = 1.
 It is special in that the local matrix T is of size 4 × 4 and therefore its inverse can be precomputed thus saving execution time.
 Following [24] we decided to implement the LD method distinctly from the arbitrary order complete DGFEM kernel in order to create a highly optimized method."
 (1, p.92)

 ********************************
 DGFEM-LL theory (linear-linear?)
 ********************************

 Part of the complete family?
+Or is this the complete dgfem solver?

 *****************************
 Sct-step theory
 *****************************

-The Sct-step solver is an implementation of Duo's Sct step algorithm in three dimensional cartesian geometry.
-[1, p.105]

-SCT history and introduction to SCT-STEP:

-"In addition, a novel method that explicitly tracks and eliminates lines and planes of non- smoothness originating from “inconsistent” boundary conditions was developed and imple- mented.
-This method uses the Step approximation in all cells that are intersected by lines and planes of non-smoothness.
-It can be considered an extension of Duo’s Singular Character- istic Tracking algorithm[17] to three spatial coordinates.
-However, it is important to point out that this extension is highly non-trivial because of the tremendous increase in complexity of the tracking and cell-splitting algorithms involved.
+One of the problems with most spatial solvers is the inconsistent and sharp boundary conditions.
+A new method called SCT-STEP was developed to try to fix this, by using a “Step approximation in all cells that are intersected by lines and planes of non-smoothness.”
+[1,p.4] The SCT-STEP method is an implementation of Duo’s SCT Step algorithm in three dimensional cartesian geometry.

+“It is important to point out that this extension is highly non-trivial because of the tremendous increase in complexity of the tracking and cell-splitting algorithms involved.
 The new method is labeled SCT-Step method."
 (1,p.4)

-Maybe use this for the history and introduction instead:
+Background on Duo’s two dimensional SCT algorithm:
 "In two-dimensional geometry Duo[17] suggested tracking of the singular characteristic line through the mesh and applying a sub-cell approach in intersected cells to keep segments in these cells isolated from each other.
 For the solution of the subcell equations, Duo used the Step Characteristic method applied to each of the segments separately.
 For further details of the Duo’s SCT algorithm, references [17] and [1] may be consulted.
 The results found in these two references were that the SCT algorithm (1) restored convergence in the infinity norm for C 0 type problems and (2) improved accuracy and observed rate of convergence for C 0 and C 1 test problems.
 Encouraged by the success of Duo’s SCT algorithm we decided to implement a similar algorithm for three-dimensional Cartesian geometry."
 (1, p.105)

-SCT

 *************************************
 Advantages & Disadvantages discussion